shashoriginal/QuantZ-Week-4/README.md

 ## 8. Conclusion

 The Week 4 games—**Portfolio Pursuit** and **Algorithmic Arena**—are designed to deepen players' understanding of investment management and trading strategies.
 Through dynamic market simulations and interactive strategy testing, players can hone their decision-making skills and develop a nuanced understanding of risk and return in quantitative finance.
 Enjoy the games and may your virtual portfolios and algorithms outperform the markets!

+## 9. License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code, provided proper attribution is given to the author.

+## 10. Author

+**Shashank Raj**
+Developer and Quantitative Finance Enthusiast
+President and Controller at QuantZ, Michigan State University